mfeckie/mfeckie.github.io/_posts/2016-01-25-On-Users-And-Security.md

 Stop and think through your UX, particularly when considering securing access to your platform.
 2 factor is a great thing, but don't get carried away with the size of the challenge.
 4 characters is easy to remember without making your service vulnerable to brute force attack (unless you do something stupid, like allowing infinite attempts at a verification challenge!).

-# Shameless plug

-I'm a consultant application developer with [ThoughtWorks](http://www.thoughtworks.com) and if you would like us to work with you and your company, reach out at <mailto:mfeckie@thoughtworks.com>

-In the meantime, enjoy building user focussed things and don't be evil 😀

 [^1]: poorly written / poorly understood / poorly implemented / poorly designed or just plain shit